On this page

 What information to include in a request for waiver

-A request for waiver must be made in writing.
+A request for waiver of a No Further Stay condition must be made in writing.
 There is no official form that must be used for requesting a waiver.
-However, any state or territory office of the department in Australia can provide you with a form that you can use to make a request and contains information to assist you.
+However, any office of the department in Australia can provide you with a form that you can use to make a request and contains information to assist you.

 As well as your written reasons for requesting waiver you should provide the following information and photocopies of documents: